GitKia1392/Dont_Bother/README.md

 I WILL **NOT** BE RESPONSIBLE FOR ANY DAMAGE DONE IN ANY WAY And also if you run the Setup Anti-Viruses such as Kaspersky and BitDefender WILL see it as Malware but it's not trust me.
+And this is discontinued if you want to take over this project contact me at kiamehr13922014@gmail.com.

 ## Certificate